The Meadows of Sequim

 With the federal government, at last, responding with significant funding and resource allocation, we have the opportunity accomplish more than ever.
 Let us use this opportunity on behalf of the future children of Sequim.

-As our compadre in climate action, Anne Soule, moves on from her active role with the city, we need to send her off with our thanks and appreciation for a job well done.
-Watch Anne’s final report to the city from the Railroad Bridge Park, here:
+As our compadre in climate action, Ann Soule, moves on from her active role with the city, we need to send her off with our thanks and appreciation for a job well done.
+Watch Ann’s final report to the city from the Railroad Bridge Park, here:

 And, in conclusion…